Coordinate recognition: General theory, Groups, and other surprises: Groups recognizing coordinates

 \section{Groups recognizing coordinates}

 In this section, we shift our attention to classes of groups.
-We prove that a variety of different class of groups recognize coordinates.
 We first prove some basic preparatory results to work in this setting.
 We then show that a large variety of familiar classes of groups recognize coordinates.
 In later sections, we will consider classes of groups which do not recognize coordinates.